omundy/learn-git-milestones/README.md

 </html>
 ```

-1. Set up a [Github page](https://pages.github.com/) "project site" for your repo
 1. On Github.com, go to your repo > Settings > Pages
 1. Select the main branch source and click save
 1. Do not use a theme.
 Start from scratch
-  1. Visit your project site at http://*username*.github.io/my-awesome-project
+1. Visit your project site at http://*username*.github.io/first-website
-  1. Update your project, push a new commit, and confirm your updates (note: [changes are not always instant](https://github.com/omundy/dig245-a1/deployments/activity_log?environment=github-pages))
+1. Update your project, push a new commit, and confirm your updates (note: [deployments](https://github.com/omundy/learn-git-milestones/deployments/github-pages) sometimes take a bit)
 1. ✏️ Paste this link to [completions](#completions).